 It is a good idea at this point to go in lightly and add in extra shadow afterwards if you want even more definition and depth.

 Starting lightly helps you to map out the destination of your shadow, without going in too heavily handed to begin with.
-Remember, you can always build upon your contouring, so only add in more once you’ve got the basis of your contour down.
+Remember, you can always build upon your contouring, so on your face shape, add more definition to the cheekbone area or jawline to create a more sculpted look.

 Now you’ve got your shadow on your face, it is important to ensure that it is blended in well.
 This is the most crucial step, as unblended shadow can look harsh on the skin and give you over-exaggerated structure.

 The key is to blend the shadow in with a good blending brush or sponge for a natural finish.
-Be sure however to make sure that you are not dragging the product upwards or downwards, as this can undo everything you’ve just done and will not give you that precise definition.
+Be sure however to make sure that you are not dragging the product upwards or downwards, as this can undo everything you’ve just done and will not give you that precise definition of your jawline or cheekbone.

-Instead you want to blend the harsh lines in as much as possible to create a softer, more natural vibe.
-Once you have blended in all of the shadow to your face, you will undoubtedly begin to notice a much more defined structure to your face.
+Instead, you want to blend the harsh lines in as much as possible to create a softer, more natural vibe.
+Once you have blended in all of the shadow to your face shape, you will undoubtedly begin to notice a much more defined structure to your face.
+The contour will help chisel your features, giving you a more sculpted look.

 At this point, you can go in with your highlighter shade and apply it to any areas where light usually hits your face.